Once your tokens are added to Active Directory, you can assign them to users.

 To assign tokens to users

-You may either configure Authentication Services to integrate with Defender using Group Policy or manually.
+You may either configure Safeguard Authentication Services to integrate with Defender using Group Policy or manually.
 One Identity recommends you use Group Policy.

-Authentication Services relies on Group Policy for managing the configuration of options and features.
-To enable one-time password support for Authentication Services through Defender you must modify a Group Policy setting.
+Safeguard Authentication Services relies on Group Policy for managing the configuration of options and features.
+To enable one-time password support for Safeguard Authentication Services through Defender you must modify a Group Policy setting.
 This setting allows you to turn pam_defender configuration on or off and also allows you to select which services (login applications) you want it to support.
 It gathers the rest of the one-time password configuration information it needs on the Unix or Linux machine from the access node and other Defender objects in Active Directory.
-This Group Policy can only apply to machines running Authentication Services that have pam_defender installed.
+This Group Policy can only apply to machines running Safeguard Authentication Services that have pam_defender installed.
 Also, if it can not find an access node that applies to the machine, it makes no configuration changes.

 To enable one-time password authentication for Unix

 - In the Group Policy Object Editor, navigate to Unix Settings | Quest Defender.

 - Double-click the Defender Settings policy in the right-hand pane.